Maybe it's because I'm in a lull after a midsummer book

 multiple examples.
 The most recent example that stirred this up, is this essay

-that got twittered and linked to a lot by people who are
+by a young woman that got twittered and linked to a lot by people who are

 somebodies (I wrote this a few days ago, and yet I woke up this morning to yet another plug).
 It takes around three mentions for me to finally click on something